PNeekeetah/DesigningDataIntensiveApplications/Chapter7_part1.md

 - Storage engines aim to provide atomicity and isolation on single objects
 - Atomicity can be implemented with a log for crash recovery
 - Isolation can be implemented with row level locks
-- Single object ops are useful, but they are not transactions in the traditional sense of the temr
+- Single object ops are useful, but they are not transactions in the traditional sense of the term

 ### Multi object writes